Conilo/automodelcar-cic-ipn/README.md

 ![](img/ping.png)

 Now edit the bashrc file.
-This file dictates where to run the master, either locar or on car.
+This file dictates where to run the master, either local or on car.

     cd
     sudo gedit .bashrc